 - Which form of energy is most cost efficient?

 - Which has the least impact on the environment?

 - Which is most realistic given the specific demands and resources of your community?

 After all group presentations have been completed and discussed, have students write a persuasive essay in which they recommend a renewable energy technology that could potentially be used in their community.
 They should offer evidence to support their recommendation, including the environmental and/or economic benefits of this resource.

 For a hands-on activity related to solar energy, go to Make A Pizza Box Solar Oven on Solar Now Project's site.

 Energy Quest's Science Projects for Kids offers hands-on projects related to Hydropower, including one in which students create a small water turbine model.

 Students can share their findings on renewable energy with a local congressperson via email.
-If they don't know the address, they can find it at Contact My Representative.
+If they don't know the address, they can find it at Find Your Representative.